illutic/skill_finder/README.md

 - It is probably a username visible at the beginning of the psql command prompt.

-- If you named your database other than "setap", change the finishing part of the connection URI as well.
+- If you named your database other than "setap", change the last bit of the connection URI as well.

 ## Available Scripts